couchbase/xdcrDiffer/README.md

 ## Known Limitations
 1. No dynamic topology change support.
 If VBs are moved during runtime, the tool does not handle it well.
+2. Strict security level is not supported at this time.

 ## License